-If you're hurt in an accident that's someone else's fault, you may wonder who's going to pay for your medical treatment.
-A personal injury settlement is great—as is a favorable verdict on the very rare occasion when a personal injury lawsuit goes to trial.
-But those future outcomes won't help you pay your medical bills now.
-This article will discuss how your medical bills get paid on an ongoing basis.
-The simple answer is that it depends on the type of accident you have, the state where you live, and the type of insurance coverage involved.
-Read on for the details.
+If you're hurt in an accident that's someone else's fault, you may wonder about paying your medical bills.
+A personal injury settlement is great—so is a favorable verdict on the very rare occasion when a personal injury lawsuit goes to trial.
+But those are future outcomes, and they won't help you pay your medical bills now.

-The most important thing to know is that, if you get into an accident, you are generally responsible for the payment of your medical bills as you incur them.
-The only exceptions are usually car accidents in “no fault” states (discussed below) and accidents involving "medical payments" (or "med pay") insurance coverage.
+The most important thing to know is that, if you get into an accident, you're generally responsible for making sure your medical bills are paid as you incur them, until any underlying insurance claim or lawsuit is resolved.
+The only exceptions are usually:

 If you're injured in a car accident, quick payment of your medical bills often depends on whether the accident happened in a "no fault" state.
 No fault car insurance means that your own automobile insurer will pay some or all of your medical bills if you get into a car accident, (often more promptly than in traditional "fault" states) regardless of who was at fault for the accident, up to the limits of your no-fault coverage.

-After your medical bills exceed the state's "no fault" limit, you are responsible for paying them.
+After your medical bills exceed the state's "no fault" limit, you're responsible for making sure they get paid.
 If you have health insurance, your health insurer will pay your medical bills.
 If you are on Medicare or a state run health insurance program through Medicaid, those entities will pay the bills.
 If you do not have health insurance, Medicare, or Medicaid, then you are responsible for working out payment arrangements with your health care providers.